-Career and Professional Development Courses in 2020 at
+Career and Professional Development Courses in 2023 at

-The Centre has for over 39 years responded to the needs of fellow professionals offering a programme of courses and workshops on aspects of the preservation and conservation of historic photographs.
-The Centre will offer a programme of courses in the Spring of 2020.
-The Centre's career and professional development courses offer conservators and other heritage professionals specialist training in this challenging field; enabling them to hone their practical skills and upgrade their knowledge of current developments and techniques.
-Course tutors are Ian L. Moor and Angela H. Moor who communicate their knowledge, expertise and passion in such a way as to bring alive the history and diversity of photography whilst still fully addressing the 21st Century problems of preserving and conserving this evocative and transient medium.
-Their approach can not fail to stimulate participants to a deeper understanding of, and professional growth in this demanding discipline.
+The Centre's career and professional development courses have offered conservators and other heritage professionals specialist training in this challenging field; enabling them to hone and upgrade their knowledge of current developments and techniques.
+Our online teaching courses are presented by Ian L. Moor who communicates his knowledge, expertise and passion in such a way as to bring alive the history and diversity of photography whilst still fully addressing the 21st Century problems of preserving and conserving this evocative and transient medium.
+His approach can not fail to stimulate participants to a deeper understanding of, and professional growth in this demanding discipline and enrich the learning experience.

 Whilst the courses at The Centre are intensive the 'Moors' still manage to maintain a friendly, enjoyable and informal atmosphere.

-The Centre also offers heritage and business institutions the opportunity to train their personnel In-house Professional development training courses both practical or theoretical are offered in all aspects of the preservation and conservation of photographic materials, disaster preparedness, recovery and rehabilitation techniques and procedures, and enable collectors or collections managers in both the public and private sectors to more accurately identify local, geographic and in-house needs.
+The Centre also offers heritage and business institutions the opportunity to train their personnel In-house.
+Professional development training courses both practical or theoretical are offered in all aspects of the preservation and conservation of photographic materials, disaster preparedness, recovery and rehabilitation techniques and procedures, and enable collectors or collections managers in both the public and private sectors to more accurately identify local, geographic and in-house needs.
 In-house training courses are structured and tailored to your individual needs, taking advantage of economies of scale and can be scheduled in appropriate time slots.

 The Centre is able to offer lectures or lecture programmes on the History and Social History of Photography and on all aspects of Photographic Preservation, Conservation and Restoration, including the handling and storage of family genealogical collections.